The Embodied

 And then they tell you to cut.

 My group stared at a single scalpel laying on this man’s sternum.
-I picked it up and ran it from his jugular notch to his xiphoid process - all the while a part of me expected a reaction.
+I picked it up and ran it from his suprasternal notch to his xiphoid process – all the while a part of me expected a reaction.
 A little “ouch.”
 Or a bagged hand to stop my blade.
 It didn’t.

-- - -
+-

 For example: